Purdue University Department of Agronomy

 Email address: rnielsen at purdue.edu

-uccessful germination alone does not guarantee successful emergence of a corn crop.
-The coleoptile must reach the soil surface before its internal leaves emerge from the protective tissue of the coleoptile.
-Growth stage VE refers to emergence of the coleoptile or first leaves through the soil surface (Ritchie et al., 1993).
+Successful germination alone does not guarantee successful emergence of a corn crop.
+Elongation of the mesocotyl must elevate the coleoptile to the soil surface before the inner true leaves emerge from the protective tissue of the coleoptile.
+Growth stage VE refers to the emergence of the coleoptile and/or first leaves through the soil surface (Abendroth et al., 2011).

-Useful Tip: When corn is seeded very shallow (less than about 1/2 inch), the crown of the coleoptile will naturally be closer to the soil surface if not right at the surface.
+Useful Tip: When corn is seeded very shallow (less than about 1/2 inch), the crown of the coleoptile will naturally be closer to the soil surface, if not right at the surface.
 Subsequent development of the nodal root system can be restricted by exposure to high temperatures and dry surface soils.

 Troubleshooting Considerations